danja/hyperdata-2015/README.txt

 danja - linked data for danny stuff

 == Related Projects ==
-Scute - will prototype browser there
+Scute - will prototype browser there.